ghoomfrog/silili/vocabulary.md

 - *linki* is an upward "tiny" hand gesture.
 - *lu* is a vertical sideways hand forming a circle where all fingers are bent.
 - *pwi* is pretending to press down against something with the thumb.
+- *iski* is an upward "talking" hand closing.
 - *wis* is a forward hand forming a circle with all fingers touching, opening and closing.
 - *jam* is an OK hand, not near the head.
 - *pwal* is pretending to lift an invisible ball.